Target Global leads $150M round for Amazon Marketplace consolidator Branded – TechCrunch

 “We are excited to leverage our e-commerce and business-building experience to create this next-generation multi-brand platform,” said Mr. Poignant in a statement.
 “Our team will provide unmatched operations, marketing, business development and supply chain expertise, serving as the partner of choice for entrepreneurs worldwide to scale their consumer brands and delight consumers on Amazon and beyond.
 Our global footprint, our team’s experience in scale-up growth, our strong access to capital, as well as the proprietary analytical tools and business intelligence capabilities we are building, uniquely position us to exponentially grow the best brands out there.”

 The opportunity is a big one, it seems.
-It is estimated that there are some 5 million smaller sellers on Amazon’s Marketplace, making up about half of all sales on the platform.
+It is estimated there are some 5 million smaller sellers on Amazon’s Marketplace, making up about half of all sales on the platform.

 Similar to the other companies that are hoping to make a splash in the area of consolidating some of them, the pitch from Branded is that it’s able to find the most interesting of these to partner or buy in brands to help run them more efficiency and scale them to the next levels of growth.

 That opportunity appears to be a particularly keen one at the moment.
-The global health pandemic has led to a huge shift towards online shopping, with consumers either choosing or being forced to use the internet to buy goods and services as regions enact lockdown orders or in other cases encourage people to stay away from crowded places to slow the spread of Covid-19.
+The global health pandemic has led to a huge shift toward online shopping, with consumers either choosing or being forced to use the internet to buy goods and services as regions enact lockdown orders or in other cases encourage people to stay away from crowded places to slow the spread of COVID-19.

-That’s spelled a lot of activity for retailers selling on digital platforms, although as a Perch founders once described it, not all sellers are prepared for or interested in exploring how to handle that kind of growth.
+That’s spelled a lot of activity for retailers selling on digital platforms, although as a Perch founder once described it to me, not all sellers are prepared for or interested in exploring how to handle that kind of growth.
 That is the scenario that startups like Branded are hoping to tap, giving them a chance to grow a stable of brands on the back of proven consumer demand.

+The hope, it seems, is that by targeting existing and already successful sellers, Branded and their ilk will be able to use existing proof of customer demand as a way of separating the wheat from the chaff among those millions of FBA sellers.

+That is just one of the issues.
+Branded and its consolidator hopefuls will — once they acquire these smaller companies — still have to deal with issues like managing manufacturing supply chains and ensuring consistent quality among each of those companies.
+On top of that, right now there is precious little differentiation (and thus a lot of commoditization) within various categories on Amazon.

+For investors, the opportunity, especially right now with e-commerce playing such a big role for consumers, outweighs some of the above challenges, at least in these early days of the category.

 “Covid-19 has been a massive accelerator of consumers’ continuing shift to online shopping.
-We see fundamental changes in consumer behavior and purchase decision-making opening an opportunity to build a new type of consumer products leader with a digital-first mindset,” said Ben Kaminski, partner at Target Global who is also a co-founded at Branded as well as chairman of the board, in a statement.
+We see fundamental changes in consumer behavior and purchase decision-making opening an opportunity to build a new type of consumer products leader with a digital-first mindset,” said Ben Kaminski, partner at Target Global who is also a co-founder at Branded as well as chairman of the board, in a statement.
 “Target Global has been a proud co-founder and investor in Branded.
 We are excited to jointly realize this unique opportunity, while becoming a home for some of the most talented sellers and entrepreneurs seeking to take their brands to the next level.
 I am excited to work with Pierre and Michael to realize Branded’s full potential.”

 For now, it seems that Branded’s focus is mainly on Amazon — which remains the biggest company of its kind in the U.S. and has a strong presence in a number of other countries — but it’s notable that others in the space like Berlin Brands Group are looking beyond it for other marketplaces and even opportunities in direct-to-consumer brands that sell through their own sites to bring into the bigger roll-up strategy.